cmusv-fse/node-testing/README.md

 The app doesn't have a front-end, but you can run it to issue REST requests.

-* npm run start
+* `npm run start`

 # Run the tests

-* Use the npm scripts in package.json
+* Use the pre-defined npm scripts in `package.json`
-* Run a specific test file: npm run test *path*
+* Run tests in a specific test file: `npm run jest path/to/test/file`
+* The npm `jest` script add the `experimental-vm-modules` option to Jest to be able to handle ESM (JS's built-in module system)

-Hand-generated tests are in tests/my-tests
+Hand-generated tests are in `tests/my-tests`

-* Run all hand-generated tests: npm run test:my
+* Run all hand-generated tests: `npm run test:my`
-* Run hand-generated unit tests: npm run test:my:unit
+* Run hand-generated unit tests: npm run `test:my:unit`
-* Run hand-generated integration tests: npm run test:my:rest
+* Run hand-generated integration tests: npm run `test:my:rest`

 Copilot-generated (with Sonnet 4) tests are in tests/ai-tests

-* Run all Copilot-generated tests: npm run test:ai
+* Run all Copilot-generated tests: `npm run test:ai`
-* Run Copilot-generated unit tests: npm run test:ai:unit
+* Run Copilot-generated unit tests: `npm run test:ai:unit`
-* Run Copilot-generated integration tests: npm run test:ai:rest
+* Run Copilot-generated integration tests:` npm run test:ai:rest`

-Miscellaneous tests from class and slide examples are  in tests/misc-tests
+Miscellaneous tests from class and slide examples are  in `tests/misc-tests`

-* Run misc tests: npm run test:misc
+* Run misc tests: `npm run test:misc`

+# Coverage analysis

+`jest --coverage` runs all tests and produces coverage reports in the `coverage` directory

+To add coverage analysis to my-tests: `npm run test:cover:my`

+To view coverage reports:

+Open `coverage/lcov-report/index.html` in your browser